JeanMILPIED/Jedha_CareerCoaching/README.md

 link to openAI : https://chat.openai.com/chat
 3. read recent datascientist job offers
 4. play the recruiter role
+    a. tricky questions: what you don't like?
-5. Have your own website on github pages : https://github.com/JeanMILPIED/JeanMILPIED.github.io#readme
+6. Have your own website on github pages : https://github.com/JeanMILPIED/JeanMILPIED.github.io#readme

 ## Other material 😎
 1. the link to my own quizz